security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-The immediate superior organization in the command chain.
+The immediate superior organization in the overall hierarchy.

 ### Type of field